 Editorials published in early February in the Korean Herald addressed the precautions against the community-based transmission threats.
 The experts advised the authorities to recognize the possibility of community spread and concentrate on the early detection of infections, efforts for symptom relief, and the prevention of further.
 On January 22, an editorial published in the Korean Herald addressed that the virus could be present in saliva and spread by airborne particles from coughing or sneezing.
 So it was wise to take simple preventions such as wearing masks and washing hands.
 Furthermore, the authorities raised the alert level for infectious diseases from "attention" to "caution," following the first confirmed case of the virus.

-Editorials in mid-February and later clearly indicates the limitations of the Local and Federal Government of South Korea to control the spread of COVID-19.
+Editorials in mid-February and later clearly indicate the limitations of the local and federal governments of South Korea to control the spread of COVID-19.
 The cases were increasing sharply in Deggu and nearby North Gyeongsang Province.
-The rapid increase in the number of COVID-19 patients had stretched the capacity of the nation's epidemiological investigators.
-They number about 140, fueling fear that the situation may be turning into a pandemic.
+The rapid increase in the number of COVID-19 patients stretched the capacity of the nation's epidemiological investigators.
+They numbered about 140 cases, fueling fear that the situation may be turning into a pandemic.
 Experts warned early on that it would be hard to control the spread of the virus in the community and called on the government to take proactive measures, including a temporary entry ban on visitors from all parts of China.
 However, the government turned a deaf ear and followed the business as usual strategy, which turned down the whole COVID-19 scenario in South Korea.
 Experts in editors addressed that limited understanding of the government and fare of trade and economic relation with China cause such a sharp impact.

-Economy and Industry
+The economy and industry

 The epidemic, which originated in the central Chinese, began to affect the South Korean economy from consumption to production and the financial market since its outbreak.
-Editorial published in the Korean Herald on February 4, marked that with rising concerns over local infections, the spread of the epidemic expected to reduce domestic consumption by 0.3-0.4 percentage point this year.
+Editorial published in the Korean Herald on February 4, marked that with rising concerns over local infections, the spread of the epidemic expected to reduce domestic consumption by 0.3–0.4 percentage point this year.

-Within the initial ten days from 1 to February 10, Korea's stock prices tumbled 7.28 percent, the second-steepest drop after Hong Kong among Asian markets excluding mainland China.
+Within the initial ten days from February 1-10, Korea's stock prices tumbled 7.28%, the second-steepest drop after Hong Kong among Asian markets, excluding mainland China.

 Editorials published in early March (March 2) indicated that government officials warned the government over the potential negative impact of the spreading virus on the economy.
 The editorial section addressed that the Finance Minister of South Korea mentioned virus could significantly weigh on Korea's economy unless the government addresses it quickly.
 To overcome the economic shortage and to protect the low-and middle-income group and domestic market the President Moon Jae-in's administration proposed an extra budget worth 11.7 trillion won ($9.86 billion) to help deal with the mass outbreak of the COVID-19.
 For this year, the Bank of Korea slashed its growth outlook from 2.3% at the beginning of the year to 2.1%.

-The national debt-to-GDP ratio projected to exceed 45 percent if a per capita basic income.
+The national debt-to-gross domestic product (GDP) ratio was projected to exceed 45% of a per capita basic income.
 In the same section, experts proposed to focus on offering a range of specific support measures tailored for more vulnerable people, including small business owners, small manufacturing industries, and domestic help.
 Experts advised that it would be more realistic and efficient if the government push for an across-the-board cut in taxes at least temporarily, which would bring the same effect of putting more cash into consumers' pockets and help ease mounting difficulties faced by companies.